Matan-levintov/Matan-levintov/README.md

 - 👋 Hi, I’m @Matan-levintov
-- 👀 I’m interested in Data Science and Analysis
+- 👀 I’m interested in Economics, Data Science and Analysis
-- 🌱 I’m currently learning Python and Data Science
+- 🌱 I’m currently a Masters student in Economics
-- 💞️ I’m looking to collaborate on Data Science and Analysis
+- 💞️ I’m looking to collaborate on Economic, Data Science and Analysis Projects

 <!---